arthurnw/workmux/README.md

 #### Options

+- `--all`: Remove all worktrees at once (except the main worktree).
+Prompts for confirmation unless `--force` is used.
+Safely skips worktrees with uncommitted changes or unmerged commits.
 - `--gone`: Remove worktrees whose upstream remote branch has been deleted (e.g., after a PR is merged on GitHub).
 Automatically runs `git fetch --prune` first.